-In this article, I’m going to talk about what RAG is and how to implement a RAG-based LLM application (yes, with a complete code sample).
+In this article, I’m going to talk about what RAG is, how to implement a RAG-based LLM application (yes, with a complete code sample).

 Retrieval augmented generation is a technique in NLP that allows LLMs like ChatGPT to generate customized outputs that are outside the scope of the data it was trained on.
 An LLM application without RAG, is akin to asking ChatGPT to summarize an email without providing the actual email as context.